-For the drink, we had Bellini as before as the aperitif and then a carafe of Prosecco, because this is Veneto area where Prosecco is from.
+For the drink, we had Bellini as the aperitif and then a carafe of Prosecco, because this is Veneto area where Prosecco is from.

 With the coffee, they served a little chocolate cake.

-The local man at the next table was explaining to his guest that this cake was traditional one from Venice, but originally there was no chocolate or any spices on, but in the trading in the medieval time these things came into Venice and they added on the cake.
+The local man at the next table was explaining to his guest that this cake was traditional to Venice, but originally it contained no chocolate or any spices , but through trading in medieval times these things came to Venice and they added them to the cake.